sirily11/ARCore/README.md

 ## Installation

 ARCore requires a deployment target that is >= 11.0.
 Also, you must be building with at least version 15.0 of the iOS SDK.
+ARCore binaries no longer contain bitcode, which is deprecated with Xcode 14, so if you are building with Xcode 13 then you must disable bitcode for your project.
 The SDK can be installed using either CocoaPods or Swift Package Manager; see below for details.

 ### Using CocoaPods